mnsmar/mnsmar.github.io/index.markdown

 header-img: "img/bg.jpg"
 ---

-**2017-11-19**: I am excited to present our latest work on Ribothrypsis and mRNA decay at the RECOMB/ISCB 2017 conference held at Memorial Sloan Kettering Cancer Center in New York.
+**2017-11-19**: Great feedback/discussions after my talk on Ribothrypsis and mRNA decay at the RECOMB/ISCB 2017 conference at Memorial Sloan Kettering Cancer Center in New York.
 <br><br>